ThomasMGeo/T21-well-data-bonanza/README.md

 # T21-well-data-bonanza
-Agile Transform 2021 Talk on well data.
+Software Underground Transform 2021 Talk on geothermal production data and well data.
 All doable using Google Colab.

 This is for [Transform 2021](https://softwareunderground.org/events/transform-2021), a fully online geoscience conference.
 The notebooks will be covering basic python syntax, packages, and basic subsurface workflows using pandas, numpy, matplotlib, [seaborn](https://seaborn.pydata.org/), and [welly](https://github.com/agile-geoscience/welly).